Skip to content

 Battery capacity degradation over lifespan (actual savings decline gradually as capacity shrinks).
 Rate changes over time (rates may rise, improving battery economics, or fall, worsening them).
 Grid outage frequency and backup power value (often significant for households in outage-prone areas).
 Participation in virtual power plant or grid services programs that can add 200-800 annual revenue.
 Future policy changes that may affect solar export rates or battery value.

-Common Battery Storage ROI Mistakes
+Patterns Commonly Observed in Battery Storage ROI

 Using optimistic annual savings figures without specific rate analysis.
 Ignoring capacity degradation over time.
 Treating battery lifespan as the warranty period rather than realistic real-world life.
 Not accounting for rebate eligibility requirements.
 Forgetting that batteries primarily benefit solar-paired homes.
 Applying commercial battery economics to residential installations.
 Ignoring backup power value for households in outage-prone areas.
 The calculator provides clean math; realistic battery decisions require specific rate analysis and honest assessment of actual savings potential.